Book Lists

 Einstein on Cosmic Religion and Other Opinions and Aphorisms

-Einstein''s essays explore science as the basis for a "cosmic" religion, embraced by all who share a sense of wonder in the universe.
+Science and religion are compatible, declares the famous physicist.
+In these essays, Einstein views science as the basis for a "cosmic" religion, embraced by all who share a sense of wonder in the rationality and beauty of the universe.
 Additional topics include pacifism, disarmament, and Zionism.
+Appreciation by George Bernard Shaw.

 Einstein on Politics